harranali/mailing/README.md

 - Multiple Drivers Support: SMTP, SparkPost, SendGrid and MailGun

 ## Install
-Here is how to add it to `go.mod` in your project
+Here is how to add it to your project
 ```go
 go get github.com/harranali/mailing
 ```